ScottBrenner/asot-jupyter/_posts/2020-04-27-methodology.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>Seems most of the early episodes are missing a bunch of tracks unfortunately, and we'll want to remove the intro and outro as well.</p>
+<p>Seems most of the early episodes are missing a bunch of tracks unfortunately, <a href="http://www.astateoftrance.com/episodes/episode-001/">A State of Trance's website reports twice as many tracks in this episode</a> and we'll want to remove the intro and outro as well.</p>
 <p>Looking at a more recent episode:</p>

 </div>